ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 Cloud Pod Architecture (CPA) is a standard Horizon 7 feature that you can use to connect your Horizon 7 deployment across multiple pods and sites for federated management.
 It can be used to scale up your deployment to build hybrid cloud and to provide redundancy for Business Continuity and Disaster Recovery.
 CPA introduces the concept of a global entitlement (GE) that spans the federation of multiple Horizon pods and sites.
 Any users or user groups that belong to the global entitlement are entitled to access virtual desktops and RDS published apps on multiple Horizon 7 pods that are part of the CPA.

 CPA is not a stretched deployment.
 Each Horizon 7 pod is distinct and all connection servers that belong to each of the individual pods must be in a single location and run on the same broadcast domain from a network perspective.
-{:important}
+{: important}

 ![Basic two sites - two pods CPA implementation](../../images/horizon-inter-pod.svg){: caption="Figure 3.
 Overview of a two sites - two pods CPA implementation" caption-side="bottom"}

-For more information about how to set up and configure CPA, see [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external} and [VMware workspace ONE and VMware Horizon reference architecture](https://techzone.vmware.com/resource/workspace-one-and-horizon-reference-architecture){:external}.
+For more information about how to set up and configure CPA, see [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){: external} and [VMware workspace ONE and VMware Horizon reference architecture](https://techzone.vmware.com/resource/workspace-one-and-horizon-reference-architecture){: external}.

 ### Using CPA to build Hybrid Cloud and scale for Horizon 7
 {: #horizon-deploy-arch-cpa-hybrid}